googleforgames/open-saves/README.md

 ## Disclaimer

-This software is currently alpha, and subject to change.
-It is not yet ready to be used in production systems.
+This software is currently beta, and subject to change.
+It is not yet ready to serve production workloads.

 ## Contributing to the project